On the fast convergence of random perturbations of the gradient flow: Introduction

 \,

-This assmption is needed in some technical proof that we provide in the Appendix of this paper.
-It is known that a sufficient condition for the validity of the $\contfunc^{(2)}$ Linerization Assumption is the so called non--resonance condition (see, for example, the Sternberg linerization Theorem \cite[Theorem 6.6.6]{[KatokHasselblatt]}).
-We refer the reader to the Appendix for more discussions about our Linerization Assumption.
+This assumption is needed in the proof of Lemma \ref{Appendix:Lm:ExitTimeExitDistributionPart2}, which is important for Theorem \ref{Thm:Kifer1981Strengthened}.
+It is known that a sufficient condition for the validity of the $\mathbf{C}^{(2)}$ Linerization Assumption is the so called non-resonance condition (see, for example, the Sternberg linerization Theorem \cite[Theorem 6.6.6]{[KatokHasselblatt]}).
+We refer the reader to \cite[Theorem 6.6.6]{[KatokHasselblatt]} for more discussions about our Linerization Assumption.